junwatu/grid-sound-ambient/blogs/README.md

 ![json data](images/client-data.png)

-One thing to note here is that OpenAI model is being used to generate music brief which is in JSON AND the music prompt.
+One thing to note here is that OpenAI model is being used to generate music brief AND the music prompt.
+What's the different? please, read the next section.

 ## Generate Music Prompt